 The Buyer of any Lot shall pay Rowley’s a premium equal to 22.5 per cent of the hammer price plus VAT at the standard rate for any item purchased at Auction.
 The Buyer acknowledges that Rowley’s may also receive commission from the Seller.
 The Buyer shall not make any deduction in respect of the Purchase Price, nor sell, transfer or otherwise contract to dispose of any Lot prior to payment of the Purchase Price.

-Please note that any lots purchased via the-saleroom.com or Invaluable live auction services will be subject to an additional 3% premium charge plus VAT at the standard rate imposed on the hammer price.
+Please note that any lots purchased via the-saleroom.com, LiveAuctioneers and Invaluable live auction services will be subject to an additional 5% premium charge plus VAT at the standard rate imposed on the hammer price.

 4. Value Added Tax